Top 10 Virtual Assistant Tools (Free + Paid)

 Cons

-I eventually switched to FreeAgent as it handles accounting, expenses and bank feeds, but I still think TimeCamp is the best for simple time tracking.
+I eventually switched to FreeAgent for accounting and expenses, but TimeCamp is still the best for simple time tracking.

 When I used the paid plan, I paid around $7.99/month.